lopspec/lopspec/docs/cookbook/construction.rst

 Object Construction
 ===================

-In **phpspec** specs the object you are describing is not a separate variable but is `$this`.
+In **lopspec** specs the object you are describing is not a separate variable but is `$this`.
 So instead of writing something like:

 .. code-block:: php